A meteoroid circles the globe. Round and round and round it goes, and where it’ll stop nobody knows.

 President Johnson paused and took a deep breath.
 He wiped a hand across his brow, smearing the makeup there.
 He didn’t notice.

 ‘So what went wrong?
 The world’s greatest minds planned the mission.
 A global effort.
 We took samples from the asteroid Akiyama as it came into range of our planet.
 These samples were tested, and the discovery of unknown substances, metals, minerals excited the scientific community.
-A plan was put in motion to break off a chunk of the asteroid and guide it to the planet’s surface.
+A plan was put in motion to break off a chunk of the asteroid and guide it to our planet’s surface.

-‘Through the use of rockets dotted across the surface of the meteoroid its trajectory and rotation were calculated and guided, allowing the air resistance of the atmosphere and liberal use of retrograde rockets to slow the meteoroid to reduce the impact when it hit the planned landing site in an uninhibited area.
+‘Through the use of rockets dotted across the surface of the meteoroid its trajectory and rotation were calculated and guided, allowing the air resistance of the atmosphere and liberal use of retrograde rockets to slow the meteoroid to reduce the impact when it hit the planned landing site in an uninhabited area.

 ‘The mission was proceeding as planned until five and half minutes before landing.
 A series of directional rockets received the command to engage three seconds after they should have.
 This interruption was caused by a solar flare that caused an atmospheric disturbance that temporarily affected the radio waves to the rocket series.
 A freak event.
-This delay caused the meteoroid to spin out of the pre-planned path and the computers that controlled the rockets couldn’t keep up with the information quickly enough to correct its path.
+This delay caused the meteoroid to spin out of the pre-planned path.
+The computers that controlled the rockets couldn’t keep up with the information quickly enough to correct its path.

 ‘The meteorite landed near Orly, a suburb of Paris, creating a seismic blast rated 7.4 on the Richter scale.
 The devastation caused by this was compounded by 2000 mile per hour winds and a vast debris cloud.
 The crater caused by the impact is almost eight kilometres in diameter and five hundred metres deep.